HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

-In this script, we simulated synthetic breeding following the farm bull scheme.
+In this script, we simulated synthetic breeding following the "farm bull" scheme.
 - A first generation of crossbred animals (G21) were produced by mating local cows from the smallholder farms with exotic bulls.
 - One crossbred bull was selected per farm and mated with crossbred cows from the same farm to produce